Application Programming Interface

 The response_spectra and fourier_spectra tables are handled differently from the others.
 Each response_spectra and fourier_spectra entry has its own primary key.
 For example, an entry from the response_spectra table has the following fields: response_spectra_id, period, psa_rotd0, psa_rotd50, psa_rotd100, psa_h1, psa_h2, psa_v.
 We believe that users are more interested in reviewing all of the response spectra ordinates for a single time series rather than viewing each value one at a time.
 We therefore have "flattened" the view such that each row corresponds to a motion, as represented by the time_series_metadata_id key.sorting

 These tables can be sorted by column heading.
 For example, ?sort=psa_rotd50_0p01 will sort the returned values by the spectral acceleration at a period of 0.01 s for the RotD50 component.
-We have replaced the decimal point "." with period "p" because the period has different meaning in URLs.filtering
+We have replaced the decimal point "." with "p" because the decimal point has different meaning in URLs.
+The response_spectra and fourier_spectra tables contain specific periods / frequencies.
+You do not need to enter precisely one of those periods / frequencies when sorting or filtering data.
+The nearest available period / frequency will be selected.
+For example, if you enter ?sort=psa_rotd50_0p008, you will not receive spectral acceleration at an oscillator period of 0.008s because that's not one of the options.
+Instead, you will receive spectral acceleration at 0.01s, which is the closest available option.filtering

 The tables can be filtered by column heading.
-For example, ?psa_rotd50_0p01>0.2 will return spectral acceleration at a natural period of 0.01 seconds with values higher than 0.2.components
+For example, ?where=psa_rotd50_0p01>0.2 will return response spectra with spectral acceleration at a natural period of 0.01 seconds with values higher than 0.2 g.components

 ---|---|---|